Beffyman/AspNetCore.Client/README.md

 - How can I pool the HttpClient usage?
   - HttpClient is injected!
 Which allows you to control it's lifecycle
 - Yuck, hard coded routes, these can lead to issues if my endpoint is still under development.
   - Generated On Build!
-AspNetCore.Client.Generator is a before compile build task that will generate clients inside the project that implements it.
+Beffyman.AspNetCore.Client.Generator is a before compile build task that will generate clients inside the project that implements it.
 - How do I unit test this without spinning up a full web app?
   - Works with Microsoft.AspNetCore.TestHost!
     - CancellationTokens are not respected inside the TestServer without some hacks though *(registering a kill of the server)* due to the Token not being checked.